ClathomasPrime/Cs561Proj/Notes.md

   will only isolate the chunks strictly underneath them.
   First, I'd like to see a paper discussing this claim more formally.

-  => Now, maybe we could see if economic incentives (or even just the Gao-Rexford
-    conditions) could inform the generation of a random graph that more closely matches the connectivity properties of the real internet.
+  * => Now, maybe we could see if economic incentives (or even just the Gao-Rexford conditions) could inform the generation of a random graph that more closely matches the connectivity properties of the real internet.

+  * => What if we generated graphs using a bunch of different methods and saw which ones matched the connectivity properties of the internet most closely?

+  * I guess these things have probably been done but yeah.